7 Reasons to Travel to France in May

 Café culture

-When we think of France, the first thing that comes to mind is the cafés.
+When I think of France, the first thing that comes to mind is the cafés.
 The French take full advantage of nice weather in May, taking over the outdoor terraces of the zillion charming cafés and restaurants.
 Soak up the sun (and a café au lait or three), people-watch, and stuff your face with delicious French eats al fresco.

 All the food

 Foodies, listen up.
 May is a fantastic time for to visit France for the food alone.
 The markets are bursting with fresh, seasonal produce like strawberries, asparagus, cherries, and more, so if you’re staying somewhere with your own kitchen, make sure to hit the markets and whip up something tasty.
-You can also savor the delicious flavors of French cuisine in outdoor cafes and restaurants, treating yourself to seasonal dishes like ratatouille, fresh seafood, and inhalable pastries.
+Our favorite is the Rue Mouffetard market in Paris.
+Please, go.
+Seriously.
+You can see and smell and taste the best food in the world.

 Local celebrations

 May is a month when you can see unique local traditions and celebrations in France.
-On May 1st, the French celebrate Labor Day or la Fête du Travail by exchanging lily of the valley (muguet) bouquets, which are symbols of good luck.
+On May 1st, the French celebrate Labor Day, or la Fête du Travail, by exchanging lily of the valley (muguet) bouquets, which are symbols of good luck.
 There are also local events throughout the country, like flower festivals in towns like Gordes or Arles.
 Immersing yourself in these traditions allows you to dive deeper into the culture and experience the authentic charm of France.